 There are three stages worth thinking about when it comes to marijuana plants: seedling, vegetative (or the “growth” stage), and flowering.

 Your plant is at its most vulnerable during the seedling stage, but it doesn’t last long.
 It takes between 2-3 weeks.
 Be careful not to over water at this stage.
 Keep your seedling’s soil moist, but not too wet or too dry, and water directly onto the seedling soil puck, called a jiffy pellet, and not on the seedling’s stem.
 If you water directly onto the stem, bacteria can grow within small droplets of accumulated water and create stem rot.
+Check out our Seedling Starter Kit.

 This is when your plants grow the most.
 You can practically see them getting bigger in front of your eyes!
 This will last between 2 and 4 weeks (depending mostly on the strain).
 Pay attention to the watering schedule as it will increase in frequency during this time.